shailensukul/CKA/kubernetes-on-pi.md

 * In Windows, edit the hosts file to point to your PI IP addresses:
 Path `C:\Windows\System32\drivers\etc\hosts`

-In that file, look for the entry:

-preserve_hostname: false
-Change that entry to:

-preserve_hostname: true

 * Configure boot options

 Edit /boot/firmware/cmdline.txt and add: